 There are so many lessons to be gleaned from this woman of the Old Testament, so many pearls of wisdom that we could glean from the story of Rahab in the Bible.

 She shows us that God Hears Our Prayers.
 Rahab was heard by El Shama, the God who hears me, God heard Rahab and kept His promise to Rahab.
-When the walks of Jericho fell her home and family remained safe inside until the spies, she had saved arrived to escort them out.
+When the walls of Jericho fell her home and family remained safe inside until the spies, she had saved arrived to escort them out.

 While all the other walls fell, the section containing her home remained standing.
 I’m reminded of the time God placed Moses in the cleft of the rock and covered him with His hand, God covered Rahab in the Bible with His hand and protected her.